reymond-group/smilesDrawer/README.md

 - [ChEMBL](http://doc.gdb.tools/smilesDrawer/sd/test/browser.html?set=chembl)

 A very simple JSFiddle example can be found [here](https://jsfiddle.net/zjdtkL57/1/).
 This example shows the `SmilesDrawer.apply()` functionality which draws the structure for every `canvas` element with a `data-smiles` attribute.
 E.g. `<canvas data-smiles="C1CCCCC1"></canvas>`

+### Experimental Features
+If you experience problems with the drawing of complex ring systems (including very long bonds), please enable experimental features (see options).

 ### "Installation"
 SmilesDrawer is available from the unpkg content delivery network:
 ```